QuantumShinobi/Python-Functions/README.md

 # Python functions

-Basic maths and science functions  :smiley:
+Basic maths and science functions

 Uses Travis CI (and our brain) for testing